 A deep cut on a finger that occurs while chopping vegetables for dinner or following a more serious trauma can lead to heavy bleeding.
 Other, less visible wounds can cause internal bleeding and require emergency care.
 Call 911 if you think you are bleeding internally or if you can’t stop external bleeding.

-At Dignity Health Central Coast, our experts provide personalized, caring treatment, even in emergency situations.
+At Dignity Health St. John's, our experts provide personalized, caring treatment, even in emergency situations.

 Some areas of your body tend to bleed more than others.
 Head injuries and hand wounds cause excessive bleeding since many blood vessels lie right under your skin’s surface.
 Injuries involving your large veins and arteries also bleed a lot.

 The sign of external bleeding is, of course, lots of blood.
 External injuries are far more difficult to detect.
 Emergency doctors at Dignity Health Central Coast advise you to call 911 for emergency care if these symptoms appear:

 - Bleeding from your ear, mouth, or anus

 Your health and well-being remains our focus throughout any emergency condition.
 Our emergency care team follows a philosophy of care, dignity, and respect when providing treatment for you.

 Not sure when to go to the ER?
 Most heavy bleeding is the result of a crush, blunt, or penetrating trauma.
 Medical attention for heavy bleeding most often requires immediate medical attention.